SudirKrishnaaRS/Frontend-Repo/CSS/01 CSSOM, Critical Rendering Path/CSSOM, Critical Rendering Path.md

 - Works in conjunction with the DOM to render web pages.
 - Involved in the critical rendering path, a series of steps the browser takes to display a webpage.

+### CSSOM Use Cases

+- JavaScript can manipulate CSS styles through the CSSOM API.
+- Common use cases:
+  - Dynamically changing styles based on user interaction or other events.
+  - Creating custom animations and transitions.
+  - Implementing responsive design techniques.

 ## CSSOM + DOM = Render Tree

 ![image](https://github.com/user-attachments/assets/5f68e300-e340-4050-b37c-fe6d57bddf73)